letrunghieu/wordpress-xmlrpc-client/README.md

 Clone or download the archive of this package from [github](https://github.com/letrunghieu/Wordpress-xmlrpc-client/releases).
 Include all files in the `src` directory into your project and start using **Wordpress XML-RPC Client**.
 You have to update the code of this library manually if using it without Composer.

 Required PHP extension is `xmlrpc` extension.
-The `curl` extension is optional be recommended.
+The `curl` extension is optional but recommended.

 ## Usage